flyingcircusio/doc/src/reference/security/disaster-recovery.md

   with n+2 redundancy.
 Loss of a single server can be masked transparently.

   We can loose multiple storage servers, depending on the capacity of our cluster.
-We expect to be able to loose at least 2 servers without impacting service or data availability.
+We expect to be able to loose at least 2 servers in total without impacting service or data availability.
+A simultaneous failure of 2 servers may cause intermittent service outages while recovering to an n+1 redundancy state.

 Disaster recovery